Should Divorce Be The Very Last Option For Women in Destructive Marriages?

 What else should she do?
 Exactly when does she ring the “last option” bell?
 How much is too much?
 When to draw the “last option” line?
 And with whom?

-Abuse involves one person neglecting their responsibility, refusing to own up to their problems while their mate is breaking under the weight of carrying all the responsibility.
+Abuse involves one person chronically neglecting their responsibility, refusing to own up to their problems while their mate is breaking under the weight of carrying all the responsibility.

+Do you see why “divorce should be the very last option” is super skewed?
 Because the suffering spouse is already past their breaking point.
 They should be taking the bus out of town, but the “divorce should be the last option” mindset asks them to continue taking laps around the slaughterhouse.

 Abuse, chronic abandonment, criminal behavior, and unrepentant sin are intentional destruction of God’s image-bearers.